Celosia Flower: A Fascinating Bloom

 Planting Celosia

-Starting with seeds is common.
-Sow the seeds indoors about six weeks before the last frost.
-The seeds require light to germinate, so do not bury them deeply.
-Transplant the seedlings outdoors once the threat of frost has passed.
-Space the plants about 6-12 inches apart.
+Starting from seed is the standard approach.
+Sow seeds indoors about six weeks before the last frost.
+The seeds require light to germinate — don’t bury them.
+Cover with a thin layer or simply press them into the surface.
+Transplant seedlings outdoors once frost risk has passed, spacing plants 6-12 inches apart depending on the variety’s eventual size.

 Soil Requirements